nathanpeck/awesome-ecs/README.md

    - [Realtor](https://www.realtor.com/) - [A Better ECS](https://techblog.realtor.com/a-better-ecs/)
    - [Building Blocks of Amazon ECS](https://medium.com/containers-on-aws/building-blocks-of-amazon-ecs-db7fdfeeaa6f) - Learn about the basic building blocks of ECS and how they fit together to fully understand how it works and how you can use it!

-### Courses

-  - [Microservices with Docker, Flask, and React](https://testdriven.io/) - Learn how to build, test, and deploy microservices powered by Docker, Flask, and React on Amazon ECS!
-  - [ECS Workshop using AWS Fargate and Mu](https://ecsworkshop.com/) - Learn how to deploy a 3 tier, polyglot, microservice based application to AWS Fargate for ECS using the Mu framework!
-  - [AWS Developer: Optimizing on AWS](https://courses.edx.org/courses/course-v1:AWS+OTP-AWSD3+1T2018/course/) - Learn how you can optimize your applications on AWS with Amazon ECS!